Tareq905/Voting-DAAP/README.md

-# Voting-DAAP using React.js, Hardhat, MetaMask, and Solidity
+# Voting-DApp using React.js, Hardhat, MetaMask, and Solidity

 ## Introduction